KiptooRugut/Pitches-Application/README.md

 ## Description
-This application gives users the opportunity to post their pitches and get reaction from other people/viewers.
+This is an application that allows users to use that one minute wisely.
+The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+The pitches are organized by category.
+You can have different categories like pickup lines, interview pitch, product pitch, promotion pitch.
 As a user of the web application you will be able to:

 1. Sign up and log in